Kernel-Elastic Autoencoder for Molecular Design: Enhancing Generation Performance through Beam Search

 To further improve the performance of our model, we employ beam search, a popular decoding technique in sequence generation tasks.
 Beam search involves selecting a single output from a set of $B$ potential candidates, based on specific criteria outlined in the decoding method (see Section~\ref{sec:decoding_method}).

-Similar to previous studies~\cite{jin2018junction,richards2022conditional} that have employed checking methods to enhance model performance, we propose a novel approach of employing beam search as a post-generation evaluation step.
+Similar to previous studies that have employed checking methods to enhance model performance, we propose a new approach with beam search as a post-generation evaluation step.
 During the molecule generation process, we consider one of the outputs obtained from the beam search results.
 For instance, with a beam size of two, two possible interpretations are generated for the same latent vector.
-We iterate through the $B$ results, starting with the top-ranked interpretation, and if any of the generated SMILES strings are novel, unique, and valid, we stop the evaluation process and retain the corresponding SMILES string.
+We iterate through the $B$ results, starting with the top-ranked interpretation.
+If any of the generated SMILES strings are novel, unique, and valid, the evaluation process is stopped and the corresponding SMILES string is retained.
 Priority is given to retaining valid molecules over those that are unique and novel.
 By checking and selecting from all the beam-searched outputs, we increase the likelihood of finding SMILES strings that meet the criteria of novelty, uniqueness, and validity.
-If all the outputs fail to meet the validity criterion, we return the top-ranked result based on summed log probabilities for that decoding step.

-With larger beam sizes, it is expected that the output of the top one probable SMILES will have higher validity but lower uniqueness as molecules with specific character combinations appear more often in the dataset.
-However, this is compensated by more possibilities from the search results.
-The effect of beam search results in better sampling efficiency but is not due to the sheer increase in the number of candidates.
-We believe the beam search can help differentiating two latent vectors that are similar by providing alternative interpretations per vector.
+For a latent vector, if all its beam search results fail to meet the validity criterion, the top-one result is returned.
+We believe the beam search can help differentiate two latent vectors that are similar by providing alternative interpretations per vector.

 In the case where the beam size is equal to one, the method is identical to greedy search which takes only the next-step candidate with maximum probability; We compare the results done at different beam sizes.
 10k vectors are sampled for each listed beam size.
 The result of the beam size of one is used as the control group.